Banner

 The G3 block diagram The G3 block diagram (source: MPR 19970217)

-All these improvements allowed the G3 to be quite competitive with the Pentium II while remaining small and cheap to produce.
-Furthermore, its max power requirement was only around 5W which made it suitable for notebooks from day one.
+These improvements made the G3 highly competitive with the Pentium II, while remaining small and inexpensive to manufacture.
+Furthermore, its maximum power consumption was only around 5 W, which made it suitable for notebooks from day one.

 G3 models compared to Intel Pentium III The G3 was still competitive against the Pentium II.
 But the days of providing the same performance for half the price were gone.
 (MPR 19980824)